-• The annotation(IncludeDirectory="modelica://ModelicaLibraryName/Resources/Include"), used to specify a location for header files.
-The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the include directory, see section 13.5.
+• The annotation(SourceDirectory="modelica://ModelicaLibraryName/Resources/Source"), gives the location for source files.
+The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the source directory, see section 13.5.
+It is not specified how they are built.